 The 10 Best Drum Practice Pads

-This wiki has been updated 17 times since it was first published in February of 2019.
+This wiki has been updated 21 times since it was first published in February of 2019.
 Every musician knows that practice is essential, but percussion instruments can be loud, bulky, and not very portable, which can make at-home rehearsals a challenge.
 These drum pads can help you improve your skills without annoying the neighbors, and come in a variety of configurations to accommodate different methods.
 Some can be used as standalone units and others as additions to a drum kit.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes